withgiolt/docs/src/content/sdk.md

 The dev server serves `static_dir`, hot-reloads the built `worker`, and (when `live_reload` is enabled) pushes browser reloads over SSE.

-### How the dev loop restarts

-`dev.run` supervises itself.
-The first process compiles your project, then spawns a child that runs `prebuild`, your `build` closure, the watcher and the server.
-When a watched file changes, the child exits, the parent recompiles, and a fresh child starts.

-That restart is the point.
-A long-lived process holds its imported modules in memory, so a `build` closure that generates output **in-process** — a static site generator, codegen, templating — would otherwise keep rendering from the code that was loaded when the process started, even after your Gleam had been recompiled on disk.
-Steps that shell out (esbuild, Tailwind) never had that problem, so the symptom was a confusing one: generated pages stale while worker-rendered routes updated fine.
-Restarting means your `build` closure always runs against freshly compiled code.

-Because the supervisor compiles before every child, your `build` closure does not need to compile the project itself.
-There is no `dev.compile` — it was removed in **3.0.0**.
-If you are upgrading, drop the `use _ <- result.try(dev.compile())` line (and the `gleam/result` import, if that was its only use).

-> [!NOTE]
-> Running the dev loop under Deno (`gleam run --runtime deno`) needs permissions for
-> spawning subprocesses and reading and writing files.
-The simplest setup is
-> `[javascript.deno]` with `allow_all = true` in your `gleam.toml`.

 > [!WARNING]
 > This page is still work in progress.